highbyte/dotnet-6502/docs/systems/c64/cartridges.md

 - detach the current cartridge;
 - press the cartridge **Freeze** button when the attached cartridge supports it.

-Attaching a `.crt` image resets the C64, matching the practical emulator model of inserting a cartridge before booting the machine.
-Detaching also resets the machine so the memory map returns to normal cleanly.
+When the C64 is already running, attaching a `.crt` image resets / boots the machine into that cartridge.
+When the C64 is stopped, the UI stores the selected cartridge as a pending insert for the next start; the **Cartridge** section shows it as `Pending cartridge: ...`, and the next C64 start attaches it automatically.
+Detaching while stopped clears the pending cartridge.
+Detaching a live cartridge resets the machine so the memory map returns to normal cleanly.

 The Avalonia Desktop and Browser apps can also attach a cartridge during automated startup: